 One of the biggest mistakes beginners make is writing a long loop and hoping it works perfectly.
 Testing often is like tasting your soup as you cook—it helps you catch problems early.

-Why It Matters: Running your code after small changes lets you spot errors (like a missing end
+Why It Matters: Running your code after small changes lets you spot errors (like a missing end or wrong range) before they snowball into bigger issues.

 How to Do It: